 Choosing the right company is as important as choosing the right Furnace for your home.
 Commonly, most service calls on Furnaces are due to bad installations.
 No matter what unit you purchase or what extra features it offers, if not installed properly, it will cause you unwanted headaches.
-That is why at Rye Heating and Air we provide Peace of Mind Installation.
+That is why at Rye Heating and Air Conditioning we provide Peace of Mind Installation.

 Oil furnaces are a great, efficient option for many homes.
 They can however can be prone to unique problems that electric and gas furnaces do not suffer from.
 These require expertise, so when you need oil furnace repair in the Lincolnton area call the professionals at Rye Heating & Cooling.